nickagesa/Network-Engineering-Lab/README.md

 As a core aspect of its business operations, Simba Telecom leverages the Microsoft Azure cloud platform for service delivery.
 Developers and cloud engineers utilize Azure resources such as virtual machines, blob storage, networking tools, and security features to ensure seamless business continuity.
 The proposed network infrastructure must enable the team to access these resources efficiently and securely.

-To meet security requirements, all LAN, WLAN, and VoIP users will be segmented into separate network zones within the same local area network.
+To meet security requirements, all **LAN, WLAN**, and **VoIP** users will be segmented into separate network zones within the same local area network.
 The Cisco ASA firewall will be configured to establish security zones and enforce traffic filtering policies, ensuring strict control over data flow between zones.

-Simba Telecom has hired you as a Network Security Engineer to design a secure, reliable, scalable, and robust network system that aligns with the company’s operational goals.
-The design must adhere to a robust network architecture model and address critical security principles: Confidentiality, Integrity, and Availability of data and communications.
+Simba Telecom has hired you as a **Network Security Engineer** to design a secure, reliable, scalable, and robust network system that aligns with the company’s operational goals.
+The design must adhere to a robust network architecture model and address critical security principles: **Confidentiality, Integrity**, and **Availability** of data and communications.

 Your responsibilities include designing and implementing a network infrastructure that safeguards the company’s assets, ensures uninterrupted service delivery, and supports future growth.
 The solution must also integrate seamlessly with the company's existing cloud-based operations on Microsoft Azure.